 Traveling for work?
 This is another small business deduction.
 If your business travel takes you away from where you typically conduct business, you can deduct the related travel expenses.

 Business insurance policies are a business expense deduction.
 You can deduct the full cost of insurance as it relates to your business.
 Common business insurance plans small business owners might buy include general liability, property, casualty, and business interruption insurance.

 If your small business makes and resells products, you should value your inventory at the beginning and end of each tax year to figure out the cost of goods sold.

 Raw materials, storage, labor costs, and factory overhead all factor into figuring out the cost of goods sold.
 There are a few rules about cost of goods sold, however.
-One of the main ones is this: if you include expenses in the cost of goods sold, you can’t deduct it.
+One of the main ones is this: if you include an expense in the cost of goods sold, you can’t also deduct it.

 7 – Contract labor